-It should also be noted that this report is the first stage in the environmental assessment process and addresses the project description and the environment.
-A second report will be published to complete the analysis and will provide a description of the project's effects on the environment and proposed mitigation measures.
-This report may be modified in order to take into account comments made during the planned public consultation period (please visit the Canadian Environmental Assessment Registry website for more details).
+It should also be noted that this report summarizes the information found in the first report for the New Bridge for the St. Lawrence project.
+The first report addresses the description of the project and the environment.
+A second report completes the analysis by providing a description of the project's effects on the environment and proposed mitigation measures.
+This report takes into account comments made during the planned public consultation period.